Kids hiking in Whistler (Toshi Kawano photo)

 There are festivals and events taking place all year in British Columbia.
-Discover arts, culture and music, or take in the food scene at a farmers' market or one of the many celebrations of food and wine.
+Discover arts, culture and music, celebrate all things winter, or take in the food scene at a farmers' market or one of the many celebrations of food and wine.

 Sporting events are well-represented too; from ski and snowboard events to running, dragon boat racing and even rodeos.